DSIMB/MEDUSA/README.md

 ### Download the docker image

-You can download the latest build of Medusa docker image (recommanded):
+You can download the latest build of Medusa docker image (recommended):

 ```
 $ docker pull dsimb/medusa